BiBiServ/bibigrid/documentation/markdown/features/configuration.md

 ## Configuration List
 If you have a single-cloud use case, you can [skip ahead]().

-Only the first configuration holds a `master` key (also called `master configuration`).
+Only the first configuration holds a `masterInstance` key (also called `master configuration`).
-Every following configuration must hold a `vpngtw` key.
+Every following configuration must hold a `vpnInstance` key.

-Later, this vpngtw allows BiBiGrid to connect multiple clouds.
+Later, this vpnInstance allows BiBiGrid to connect multiple clouds.

 [Here](multi_cloud.md) you can get a technical overview regarding BiBiGrid's multi-cloud setup.